 Check Your Window Warranty First

-Some types of window tinting for homes can void the warranty of the windows themselves.
-Some window manufacturers consider tinting as a modification, which affects their original state.
+Some types of window tinting for homes can void the windows’ warranty.
+Some window manufacturers consider tinting as a modification that affects their original state.
 Improper installation or using incompatible films can even damage the windows.

-That said, contact your window manufacturer first to find out your warranty status.
+That said, contact your window manufacturer first to determine your warranty status.
 Ask what their window tinting regulations are and what can invalidate the warranty.

-Even if tinting house windows won’t affect your warranty, it’s best to avoid a DIY film application.
+Even if tinting house windows won’t affect your warranty, avoiding a DIY film application is best.
 Missing something as small as a speck of dust can create bubbles on the film.
-Not only will these bubbles make your window look ugly – the film won’t adhere properly on the glass pane.
+Not only will these bubbles make your window look ugly – the film won’t adhere properly to the glass pane.

 Decide On How Many Windows You Want To Tint

 If you don’t have budget restrictions, then feel free to get all your windows tinted.
-But if you have a limit, it’s best to start with the sun-facing windows or those that you have privacy concerns with.
+But if you have a limit, it’s best to start with the sun-facing windows or those with which you have privacy concerns.
 These include living room windows, which afford outsiders a view of your home.

 Tinted windows for homes are inexpensive, but you need to factor in the number of windows.
-Your costs can quickly add up, which is why it’s best to have a “priority” list.
-This’ll give you an idea on whether you can have all your windows tinted in one go or do it in batches.
+Your costs can quickly add up, so it’s best to have a “priority” list.
+That’ll give you an idea of whether you can have all your windows tinted in one go or do it in batches.

 Also, the number of windows determines how long the installation will take.
 For a full-house project, installers may need an entire day.
 Half a day if you only choose to get tinting for certain windows.

-By knowing how long the installation will take, you can easily fit the project in your schedule.
+By knowing how long the installation will take, you can easily fit the project into your schedule.
 This way, you can make sure someone is at home when the installers come.

 Timing Is Of The Essence When It Comes To Window Film Installation

-You should also factor in the specific time of the day for the installation.
-For one, because direct sunlight on the windows can affect film adherence.
+You should also factor in the installation’s specific time of the day.
+For one, direct sunlight on the windows can affect film adherence.
 If you’re having east-facing windows tinted, it’s best to go for an afternoon schedule.

-Extreme temperatures (over 98 degrees Fahrenheit), can also affect window film application.
+Extreme temperatures (over 98 degrees Fahrenheit), can also affect window film applications.
 While the Bay Area doesn’t usually get that hot, back in 2017, it recorded a 106-degree heat.